Magicka

-Magicka is an action-adventure video game developed by Swedish independent developer Arrowhead Game Studios.
+Magicka is an action-adventure game developed by Arrowhead Game Studios.
 It was released via Steam for Microsoft Windows on January 25, 2011.

 Magicka is based on Norse mythology.
 Up to four mages of a sacred order travel to fight against an evil sorcerer and his creations.
-The game world is based loosely on Norse mythology, drawing inspiration from other fantasy games like Warhammer and Diablo, while also making regular use of comedy and self-referential humor.
-The game also takes liberties when it comes to the classic fantasy setting, at one point supplying the players with an M60 machine gun.
-In expansions the game also explores a Vietnam War setting as well as the Lovecraftian Cthulhu universe.
+The game world is based loosely on Norse mythology, drawing inspiration from other fantasy games like Warhammer and Diablo.
+In expansions, the game also explores the Vietnam War.

 Gameplay

 Magicka is an action-adventure game played in a 3D environment from an isometric perspective.
-A single player or up to four simultaneous cooperative players take on the roles of wizards tasked with stopping an evil sorcerer that has thrown the world into a state of turmoil.
-The main adventure campaign consists of 13 levels.
+It can be played in both single player or cooperative mode with up to four players.

-In contrast to role-playing game mechanics that traditionally dominate among magic and wizardry-based video games, Magicka has no character class structure.
-Similarly there is no "mana bar", or energy meter that limits the use of special abilities, and with the exception of certain "Magicks", players are able to access the most powerful spells right from the beginning of the game.
-Magic spells can be cast without limit and do not require the consumption of any finite resource; power limitations are purely based on whether players know the combination and can conjure up elements quickly enough.
+In contrast to the role-playing games that traditionally dominate the magic and high-fantasy genres, Magicka has no character class structure.
+Similarly, there is no "mana bar" or energy meter that limits the use of special abilities, and players are able to access a majority of the most powerful spells from the beginning of the game.
+Magic spells can be cast without limit, and power limitations are largely based on ability combos.
 The game is also exceptionally scant in its utilization of powerup items, as one of the developers' goals was to shift focus away from the acquisition of material goods, or "loot", as player motivation.
-However, time to cast the spell is very limited: if the player does it too slowly, they will die.